Sadlyfizzx/Notion-Emoji-Changer/README.md

    - You can find both files in this repository
 3. **Important Notes**:
    - This process needs to be repeated each time you open the Notion app
-   - The injection is temporary and will reset when you close the app
+   - The injection is temporary and will reset when you fully close the app

 ## 🤝 Contributing
 Contributions are welcome!
 Whether it's reporting bugs, suggesting new features, or improving existing functionality, we'd love your input.